habitus-eu/HabitusGUI/README.md

 ![GitHub Actions R-CMD-check](https://github.com/habitus-eu/HabitusGUI/workflows/R-CMD-check-full/badge.svg)
 [![codecov](https://codecov.io/gh/habitus-eu/HabitusGUI/branch/main/graph/badge.svg?token=GPRPJ3IXWC)](https://codecov.io/gh/habitus-eu/HabitusGUI)

-# 1 Installation
+HabitusGUI is a Shiny app designed to ease processing behavioural data with research software such as GGIR, activityCounts, PALMSpy and PALMSplus.
+If you are the maintainer of one of these software tools then please see our requirements on your tool [here](https://github.com/habitus-eu/HabitusGUI/INSTRUCTIONS_TOOL_MAINTAINERS.md).

-We anticipate that HabitusGUI will be installed on a server environment, where the typical user will not have to worry about the installation process.
+We anticipate that HabitusGUI will be installed on a server environment, where the typical user will not have to worry about the installation process as described below.

-## 1.1 Install without Docker
+## 1 Install without Docker

 This approach assumes that all HabitusGUI dependencies, such as GGIR, PALMSpy, and PALMSplus, are available in the work environment.

-#### 1.1.1 Install for the first time:
+#### 1.1 Install for the first time:

 1. Install R: https://cran.r-project.org/
 2. Start R: `R`